aantron/ocaml.org/data/planet/melange/whats-2024-brought-to-melange-so-far.md

 <h3 tabindex="-1"><a href="https://dune.readthedocs.io/en/stable/variants.html" target="_blank" rel="noreferrer">Virtual libraries</a> in Melange <a href="https://melange.re/blog/feed.rss#virtual-libraries-in-melange" class="header-anchor" aria-label="Permalink to &quot;[Virtual libraries](https://dune.readthedocs.io/en/stable/variants.html) in Melange&quot;"></a></h3>
 <p>From Dune's own documentation:</p>
 <blockquote>
-<p>Virtual libraries correspond to Dune&rsquo;s ability to compile parameterised
+<p>Virtual libraries correspond to Dune’s ability to compile parameterised
 libraries and delay the selection of concrete implementations until linking an executable.</p>
 </blockquote>
 <p>In the Melange case there's no executable linking going on, but we can still
-delay the selection of concrete implementations until JavaScript emission &ndash; in practice, this means programming against the interface of &quot;virtual modules&quot; in libraries and deferring the dependency on the concrete implementation until the
+delay the selection of concrete implementations until JavaScript emission – in practice, this means programming against the interface of "virtual modules" in libraries and deferring the dependency on the concrete implementation until the
 <code>melange.emit</code> stanza.</p>
 <p>Or rather, this is <em>now</em> possible after landing